jfcloutier/karma_system/design_notes/acting.md

 2- Finding a workable plan for it to be carried out by its umwelt (with its sub-plans etc. down to effector actions) 3- Executing it (stepwise and recursively via sub-plans,  down to effector actions)

-A workable plan is found if there is a workable plan for each of its directives.
+A workable plan is found only when a workable plan is found for each of its directives.

 At any point in time, there may be multiple CAs attempting to achieve their own intents.
 These attempts may get in each other's way.
-Such conflicts are minimized by executing according to precedence.
-Precedence is determined by the hierarchical level of the owner of the causal intent (higher-ups matter more) and by the priority a CA assigned to the achievement of its intent.
+Such conflicts are minimized, if not resolved, by executing plans according to precedence.
+Precedence is determined by the hierarchical level of the owner of the causal intent (higher-ups matter more) and by the priority a CA assigned to the achievement of its own intent.

 ## About Cognition Actors

 The mind of a robot is a collective of CAs organizing themselves into an abstraction hierarchy as the robot learns how to survive.

-Each Cognition Actor (CA) observes what lower-level CAs making up its umwelt experience.
-The CA aggregates and integrates these observations into its own experiences and assigns a feeling to each one based on how wellbeing fluctuates.
+Each Cognition Actor (CA) observes what lower-level CAs making up its umwelt are experiencing.
+The CA aggregates and integrates these observations into its own experiences and assigns a feeling to each one based on how its wellbeing fluctuates.

-A CA acts to improve how it feels by achieving the goals of terminating bad experiences and persisting good ones.
-Over its lifetime, a CA gives itself goals (intents) and, to achieve them, delegates sub-goals (directives) to its umwelt.
+A CA acts to improve how it feels by intending to terminate bad experiences and persist good ones.
+Over its lifetime, a CA gives itself such goals (its intents) and, to achieve them, delegates sub-goals (directives) to its umwelt.

 A CA finds plans to achieve goals and executes them.
-The CA eventually decides whether the execution of a plan achieved its goal, or whether a goal or plan has become stale and should be abandoned.
+The CA eventually decides whether the execution of a plan achieved its intended goal, or whether a goal or plan has become stale and should be abandoned.

 ## Definitions

 A **goal** is a relation/property, observed or experienced, that a CA aims to impact in a certain way.

-An *intent* is a self-assigned goal by the CA to impact a felt experience.
+An *intent* is a self-assigned goal of the CA to impact a felt experience.

 A *directive* is a goal delegated by a CA to its umwelt CAs requesting that they impact experiences that the CA observed them having and that caused its own felt experiences.

-A **plan** is a prioritized set of directives designed by a CA and sent to its umwelt CAs to achieve either its own intent or a directive it received from a parent CA.
+A **plan** is a prioritized set of directives designed by a CA and sent to its umwelt CAs to achieve either its own intent or achieve a directive it received from a parent CA.

 An *affordance* is a plan with an effectiveness score justifying its reuse.